amaranth-lang/amaranth/docs/lang.rst

    >>> m.d.sync += d.eq(0)
    Traceback (most recent call last):
      ...
-   nmigen.hdl.dsl.SyntaxError: Driver-driver conflict: trying to drive (sig d) from d.sync, but it is already driven from d.comb
+   amaranth.hdl.dsl.SyntaxError: Driver-driver conflict: trying to drive (sig d) from d.sync, but it is already driven from d.comb

 .. note::

-   Clearly, nMigen code that drives a single bit of a signal from two different domains does not describe a meaningful circuit.
+   Clearly, Amaranth code that drives a single bit of a signal from two different domains does not describe a meaningful circuit.
 However, driving two different bits of a signal from two different domains does not inherently cause such a conflict.
-Would nMigen accept the following code?
+Would Amaranth accept the following code?

    .. testcode::